wkhere/stackless/Doc/reference/expressions.rst

 .. rubric:: Footnotes

-.. [#] In Python 2.3, a list comprehension "leaks" the control variables of each ``for`` it contains into the containing scope.
-However, this behavior is deprecated, and relying on it will not work once this bug is fixed in a future release
+.. [#] In Python 2.3 and later releases, a list comprehension "leaks" the control variables of each ``for`` it contains into the containing scope.
+However, this behavior is deprecated, and relying on it will not work in Python 3.0

 .. [#] While ``abs(x%y) < abs(y)`` is true mathematically, for floats it may not be
    true numerically due to roundoff.
 For example, and assuming a platform on which